andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_annotation-Repeat_masking/README.md

 This script filters and selects putative *de novo* assembled repeats from the dnaPipeTE output:

+### Usage example:

 	dnapipete2repeatmasker_library.pl \
 		0.1 \ minimum proportion of the contig annotated as a repeat in the heat 0.1 \ minimum proportion of the repeat template in the hit one_RM_hit_per_Trinity_contigs \ # Tabular input based on BLAST hits annoted.fasta # basename of output file

+## repeat_density.ANY.per_repeat.pl

+This scripts parses the output from RepeatMasker and produces a table with number of instances and bases of each type of repeat.
+Repeats can be grouped at different levels: narrow, superfamily or broad.

+### Usage examples:

+	./repeat_density.ANY.per_repeat.pl \
+		narrow \ # Clusters repeats narrowly (e.g. each instance of each repeat template in the repeat library such as DNA/CMC-EnSpm-DNA_DN52163_c0_g4_i1_PIP_PSI )
+		19733156487 \ # Size of the genome
+		narrow \ # Tagging of output file all_candidate_repeats.out \ # Basename of output file
+		all_candidate_repeats.out # RepeatMasker output

+	./repeat_density.ANY.per_repeat.pl \
+		superfamily \ # Clusters repeats at superfamily level (e.g. all instaces of DNA/CMC are grouped together) 19733156487 \ # Size of the genome
+		superfamily \ # Tagging of output file all_candidate_repeats.out \ # Basename of output file
+		all_candidate_repeats.out # RepeatMasker output

+	./repeat_density.ANY.per_repeat.pl \
+		broad \ # Clusters repeats broadly (e.g. all instaces of DNA or LINE transposons) 19733156487 \ # Size of the genome broad \ # Tagging of output file all_candidate_repeats.out \ # Basename of output file
+		all_candidate_repeats.out # RepeatMasker output